KamToHung/KamToHung/README.md

 ### Hi,bro 👋
 - 🌱 I’m currently learning Go, Java
 - 🌱 I’m currently studying and researching about Dubbo, Netty, RocketMQ and Kafka
+- ✨ I'm focusing on networking framework and distributed related components
 <!-- - 👯 I’m looking to collaborate on any open source RocketMQ Repo -->
 <!-- - 💬 Ask me about Java -->
 - 📫 How to reach me: kamtohung@gmail.com